Faculty Development Grants

 Collaborative proposals should be submitted as a single application.
 Separate explanations of the project’s impact on the faculty member should be attached for each collaborating faculty member.
 Collaborative proposals must also designate a project budget manager who will be accountable for all financial responsibilities.

 Hardcopy applications will not be accepted.
-By 5 p.m. on the deadline date, send digital submissions via e-mail to the Dean of Mason Library: Celia Rabinowitz, email@example.com
+By 5 p.m. on the deadline date, send digital submissions via e-mail to the Asst.
+Vice-President for Academic Engagement and Director of Mason Library: Celia Rabinowitz, email@example.com

 You will receive an e-mail confirmation of receipt within two business days.